Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 - Texas A&M's games this year have gone over the total in three out of nine opportunities (33.3%).

-- Texas A&M is 5-1 against the spread and 5-1 overall in games when it puts up more than 19.8 points.
+- Texas A&M is 5-1 against the spread and 5-1 overall this season when the team scores more than 19.8 points.

 - The Aggies have turned the ball over 12 times this season, five more turnovers than the Tigers have forced (7).